-10 Unobvious ways to tell if you are/aren’t hiring a Documentary Wedding Photographer
+10 ways to tell if you are or aren’t hiring a Documentary Wedding Photographer

 How do you know you’re about to hire a “Documentary” style wedding photographer?
 The term documentary wedding photographer is perhaps one of the most widely used, and some may say misunderstood styles in wedding photography.
 So what is it that really sets a true documentary wedding photographer apart from all the other equally valid styles of wedding photography?
 If you’re beginning your search for a photographer, and chatting with, or even able to observe them at a friend’s wedding, then hopefully these ten signs might help you to decide if hiring a documentary wedding photographer is right for you.

-2. True documentary photographers keep on shooting beyond the obvious moments.
-Like the previous point, this is because they want to tell a more nuanced set of pictures, and rather than simply ticking off a series of predictable shots, the documentary wedding photographer realises that emotionally significant moment continue to happen after the first kiss for example, or after the speeches and first dance.
+- True documentary photographers keep on shooting beyond the obvious moments.
+Like the previous point, this is because they want to create a more nuanced set of pictures, and rather than simply ticking off a series of predictable shots, the documentary wedding photographer realises that emotionally significant moment continue to happen after the first kiss for example, or after the speeches and first dance.

 Documentary Wedding Photographer